Over a hot stove

 In March 2016 Ides became a permanent two-hatted dining institution on Smith Street in Collingwood, known for its technique-driven dishes that are full of flavour.

 He hasn’t looked back since.
-But for all his accolades and experience, ironically Gunn says he isn’t in the game to produce delicious food.
-So what is he passionate about if not the food itself?
+But for all his accolades and experience, ironically Gunn says that it's about more than just producing delicious food.
+So what else is he passionate about?

 It was a discussion inside the Audi VIP tent he was catering for at Taste of Melbourne two years ago that he realised what he truly wanted in life.